-When consumers think about wearables, they focus on how fashionable that smartwatch appears, obsessing over which brands to purchase and which colors to choose.
+When it comes to wearables, consumers focus on how fashionable the product appears, obsessing over which brands to purchase and which colors to choose.
 Whether they’re tracking steps to lose weight or training for a marathon, chances are, style matters.
-But what many consumers might not realize is that these cool wearable devices might not only improve personal health, they may improve the healthcare industry in general.
-And it all comes down to data.
+But what many consumers might not realize is that wearables do more than help them look stylish and improve personal health, they may redefine how healthcare is personalized to each individual.

 With more than one billion adults worldwide classified as obese and at increased risk for disease, the data collected from wearables could help a lot of people manage everything from monitoring weight loss progress to sharing vitals with a doctor.

 Connecting the dots is not all about the data and the healthcare industry.
 Device manufacturers play an important role in the mix.
 In a recent effort to tackle the issue of patients not adhering to long-term therapies for asthma and chronic obstructive pulmonary disease, Nypro (A Jabil Company) explored how connected devices can help.